 Our softmax function

-We are creating a FullyConnectedNet network with 3 hidden layers with (100, 50, 25) nodes respectively.
+We are creating a FullyConnectedNet network with 3 hidden layers with (100, 50, 25), nodes respectively.

 Here is the key part in computing the loss.
-We do a feed forward, use softmax to compute the lost, and compute all the gradients for the back propagation.
-The code should be familiar, and the comment should be self-explanable.
+We do a feed forward, use softmax to compute the loss, and compute all the gradients for the back propagation.
+The code should be familiar, and the comment should be self-explanatory.

 Here is the code of training the model:

-And the code of making predictions:
+And, the code of making predictions:

 We will not show the code of preparing the data and the code performing the gradient descent.
 For the gradient descent, people use out of the box libraries to solve it.
 We will demonstrate it using TensorFlow in the next section.

-Deep learning is about create a model by learning from data.
-We have solved a visual recognition problem that otherwise hard to solve.
-Instead of coding all the rules which is impossible for the CIFRA problem, we create a FC network to learn the model from data.
+Deep learning is about creating a model by learning from data.
+We have solved a visual recognition problem that is otherwise difficult to solve.
+Instead of coding all the rules, which is impossible for the CIFRA problem, we create a FC network to learn the model from data.
 The accuracy of our model is reasonable using the FC layer, but easily beat by adding convolution layers.
 Hence, we will not spend more effort for now.

 MNist

-One of the first deep learning dataset that most people learn is the MNist.
+One of the first deep learning datasets that most people learn is the MNist.
 It is a dataset for handwritten numbers from 0 to 9.

 We will show the TensorFlow code to solve the problem with 98%+ accuracy.

 Unlike the code with numpy, TensorFlow constructs a graph describing the network first.
-Here we declare a placeholder for our input features (the pixel values of the image) and the ture labels which will be provided later in the training.
+Here, we declare a placeholder for our input features (the pixel values of the image) and the labels, which will be provided later in the training.

 We declare WW and bb as variables and provide methods to initiate it later.

 We define 2 hidden layers.
 Each has a matrix multiplication operation followed by ReLU.
-Then another operation multiplies it with a matrix.
-Note, so far we are just making declaration, no variables are initialized and no matrix multiplication is done.
+Then, another operation multiplies it with a matrix.
+Note, so far we are just making declarations, no variables are initialized and no matrix multiplication is done.

-Now we define our loss function including a cross entropy and the regularization penalty for our WW.
+Now, we define our loss function including a cross entropy and the regularization penalty for our WW.
 We use Adam as an optimizer for the gradient descent.
-We also have a placeholder for λλ so user can supply it later to control the regularization.
+We also have a placeholder for λλ so a user can supply it later to control the regularization.

-We create a session to execute the graph and train the network for 10,000 iteratons.
-For each iteration, we retrieve the next batch of sample data, and run the operation “train_step” (the Adam optimizer).
+We created a session to execute the graph and train the network for 10,000 iterations.
+For each repetition, we retrieve the next batch of sample data and run the operation “train step” (the Adam optimizer).
 TensorFlow runs the operation as well as all operations that it depends on.

-Once the training is complete, we create 2 more operations, the correct_prediction compare the predictions with the true lables. “accuracy” computes how many predictions are correct.
+Once the training is complete, we create 2 more operations, the correct_prediction compare the predictions with the true labels.
+“Accuracy” computes how many predictions are correct.

-We run the accuracy operation with our testing dataset and print out the result.
+We run the accuracy operation with our testing dataset and print out the results.

-For completness, here is the code listing.
+For completeness, here is the code listing.
 This file depends on “tensorflow.examples.tutorials.mnist” which is used to read the MNist data.

-This code demonstrates how powerful to solve a complex visual problem with few lines of DL code.
-With 10,000 iterations, we achieve an accuracy above 98%.
+This code demonstrates the power to solve a complex visual problem with few lines of DL code.
+With 10,000 iterations, we achieved an accuracy above 98%.

 Regularization